Green Tree Frog

 - Though fertilization occurs externally, mating green tree frogs engage in coitus-like behavior called “amplexus.”

-The Oz native’s scientific name is Litoria caerulea.
+The Australian native’s scientific name is Litoria caerulea.
 “Litoria” is the name given to the genus of tree frogs native to Australia and nearby locations such as New Guinea, the Bismarck Archipelago, and the Solomon Islands.
 While species in this genus vary widely in appearance, they all share unpigmented eyelids and horizontal irises.
 “Caerula” is Latin for “blue” and refers to the fact that this frog owes its striking emerald coloration to blue pigments that overlie a base coat of yellow.

 The American native’s scientific name is Hyla cinerea.
 “Hyla” is the name of a genus in the tree frog family “Hylidae” and was inspired by the mythological hero Hylas, a companion of Heracles; “Cinereus,” which is Latin for grey, refers to the olive tinge of this amphibian’s skin.

-Green Tree Frog Appearance
+- American Green Tree Frog – Hyla cinerea

 The Australian frog is larger than its American counterpart.
 Its belly is white; its limbs are short and strong and end in digits that are specialized for sticking to surfaces like trees.
 During mating season, males grow a black pad on their proximal digit so that they can better grasp the female during amplexus.
 Beneath its throat, the Australian native has a large vocal sac that’s grey in males and white in females.
 When fully grown, females are slightly larger than males.